ReadingShades/nervos-gitcoin-hackathon/task-11/README.md

-# Task 11:  Initiate Withdrawal Process From The Layer 2 Back To Layer 1
+# Task 11:  Use A Tron Wallet To Execute A Smart Contract Call
 https://gitcoin.co/issue/nervosnetwork/grants/15/

 1) A screenshot of the accounts you created (account list) in ckb-cli.